Where to watch today's Green Bay Packers vs Chicago Bears NFL Game: Livestream, TV channels and start time | Goal.com US

-The Packers and Bears will meet in Week 14 of the NFL season at Lambeau Field in Green Bay, WI, on Sunday, December 7, 2025, starting at 4:25 pm ET or 1:25 pm PT.
+The Cardinals and Rams will meet in Week 14 of the NFL season at State Farm Stadium in Glendale, AZ, on Sunday, December 7, 2025, starting at 4:25 pm ET or 1:25 pm PT.

 |Date